Automattic/wp-calypso/client/components/suggestion-search/README.md

 ### `{String} placeholder`
-The placeholder text to show if there has nothing been entered yet.
+The placeholder text to show if nothing has been entered yet.

 ### `{Func} onChange`
 The callback function for receiving updated value, whether it's by typing, autocompletion, or suggestion picking.
 If a user is navigating through the list, it will pass an additional `true` as the 2nd argument.